reciperi/infrastructure/README.md

 - [x] Lxc container accessible on port 80.
 It was /etc/hosts wrong on my host machine
 - [x] Setup env variables from puppet.
 Review [file_line](http://www.puppetmodule.info/github/simp/puppetlabs-stdlib/puppet_types/file_line) as a way to write from different Puppet modules into the same `.env` file
 - [x] Provision Phoenix installer with mix package manager (Hex)
+- [x] Initialize Phoenix app.
+- [ ] Put Phoenix app under Nginx.
+Provision
+- [ ] Implement ssl on devenv
 - [ ] Copy from F!: How is deployed code on devenv?
 For what it's used development_devenv_localhost.rb?
-- [ ] Initialize Phoenix app.
-- [ ] Put Phoenix app under Nginx.
 - [ ] Review `capistrano-phoenix` gem
-- [ ] Implement ssl on devenv

 ### Resources for deploy Elixir apps